NBA Estimated Impact

 I made a number of changes, but the following is a brief summary of the most significant ones:

-- I added in all players’ career numbers instead of using only their numbers from their final NBA season.
+- I added in all players’ career numbers instead of using only their numbers from their final NCAA season.
 This turned out to be a very significant improvement, and I probably should have done it in the first place.

 - I went back to using ONE regression rather than three different ones (for points, wings, and bigs – an idea I had taken from Hollinger).
 I was able to do this because of having the career numbers.
 This is important because all players can be more reasonably compared to each other regardless of position, and now everyone is on a sliding scale – for example, the difference between someone who plays a bit more SF than PF and someone who plays a bit more PF than SF is very small now, which is the way it should be.